 Growing up in a Catholic nation, one of the first images one sees in your life is a man crucified, agonizing and slowly dying alone on a cross.
 Before one even has the chance to learn anything about Christ or perhaps even about death, the facts are already on the wall: His story is going to be about blood, torture and suffering.

 The same thing can be said about Blasphemous.

 Mom, can I have Dark Souls?
 We have Dark souls at home.

-While if you, like me, were “lucky” enough to grow up with C64 or NES games, then the original Castlevania is probably a more apt comparison.
-In the RPG by FromSoftware if you die, you go back to where you were, no big deal.
-You lose souls (or xp) if you don’t retrieve them, sure, but that’s not really a game breaker.
-Worst case scenario, enemies respawn thus you can get them back again.
+While if, like me, one was “lucky” enough to grow up with C64 or NES games, then the original Castlevania is probably a more apt comparison.
+In the RPG by FromSoftware, dying is not a huge punishment since one goes back to the last checkpoint, no big deal.
+Naturally, losing souls (or xp) is also a natural occurrence when dying before going back and retrieving them, but that can hardly be considered a game breaker.
+Worst case scenario, enemies respawn thus it is possible to collect them all back again.

 Omnia mutantur, nihil interit

-Blasphemous is one of the best 2D action heavy/lite rpg of the last few years, I had my doubts when I saw the trailer but I can safely say that the Game Kitchen proved themselves to be more than up to the task.
+Blasphemous is one of the best 2D action heavy/lite rpg of the last few years, I had my doubts when I saw the trailer but it is safe to say that the Game Kitchen proved themselves to be more than up to the task.
 While it doesn’t break the mold nor it tries anything new, it is expertly crafted, perfectly paced and every moment drips with a thick suffocating atmosphere.